Python-PyQt/PyQt6-Docs/descriptions/QtCore/QObject-installEventFilter-f.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qobject.py
     :lines: 238-243

-The QShortcut class, for example, uses this technique to intercept shortcut key presses.
+The :sip:ref:`~PyQt6.QtGui.QShortcut` class, for example, uses this technique to intercept shortcut key presses.

 **Warning:** If you delete the receiver object in your :sip:ref:`~PyQt6.QtCore.QObject.eventFilter` function, be sure to return true.
 If you return false, Qt sends the event to the deleted object and the program will crash.